dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

 Instead, it creates an MJPEG stream directly from the camera and displays it on a camera-hosted frontend.
 This allows you to capture, label, and bulk upload images to the edgeimpulse studio—making the process more efficient than sitting there for a long time doing it manually.

+## What triggered this development?

+In a nutshell

+1. WIP

 ## Advantages

 In a nutshell